Best Business Hosting Provider 2020

-The central aim for a business website is to provide a pleasant user experience.
+The central aim of a business website is to provide a pleasant user experience.
 A slow, unresponsive website is the opposite of pleasant.
-We chose server speed as the second most important aspect of business hosting because user experience is critical for business success.
+We chose server speed as the second most important aspect of business hosting because the user experience is critical to business success.

 The hard part is that you can’t test for server speed until you actually host your website on there.
 This is where the money back guarantee comes in.
 After you have your website fully set-up and ready to go, check your website with:

 - ByteCheck – it checks for the Time to First Byte, or how long it takes between browser request and server response.
-The TTFB should be no more than 200 miliseconds.
+The TTFB should be no more than 200 milliseconds.